bamoo456/golang-playground/README.md

 #### Receiver Name

+**Don't use generic names such as "me", "this" or "self"**

-The name of a method's receiver should be a reflection of its identity; often a one or two letter abbreviation of its type suffices (such as "c" or "cl" for "Client").
+* The name of a method's receiver should be a reflection of its identity;
+* Often a one or two letter abbreviation of its type suffices (such as "c" or "cl" for "Client").
-Don't use generic names such as "me", "this" or "self"
+* The name need not be as descriptive as that of a method argument, as its role is obvious and serves no documentary purpose.
+* Be consistent, too: if you call the receiver "c" in one method, don't call it "cl" in another.

 Reference:
 https://github.com/golang/go/wiki/CodeReviewComments#receiver-names